wen0705/Extremely-Lossy-Image-Compression/README.md

 Input:
 a batch of images (original images with the question created by VQA) and a binary that showed that the image is reconstructed or not.

-The discriminator classifier the input images as original images or the reconstruction images.
+The discriminator classifies the input images as original images or the reconstruction images.

 we update the generator and the discriminator alternatively.